How do I print a listing of files in a directory?

 The above command would print only the file names of the files in the current directory and any other files in the sub-directories within the current directory.

 - After executing any of the above commands, the print.txt file is created.
 Open this file in any text editor (e.g. Notepad) and print the file.
-You can also print from the command prompt by typing notepad print.txt.
+You can also Notepad from the command prompt by typing notepad print.txt.
+Once in Notepad you can print the file like any other file.

 - Navigate to the directory you want to print.
 If you're new to Linux, you need to familiarize yourself with the Linux cd command and the ls command.